-While drinking my morning coffee, I opened my Facebook page, and from three different sides jumped to my attention news, pictures, and comments about a publication in which…. a man publicly regrets earlier cheating and asks forgiveness for his family.
+While drinking my morning coffee, I opened my Facebook page, and my attention was caught by news, pictures, and comments about a post in which a man publicly regrets cheating and asks for forgiveness from his family.
 Good.
 Even brave, I thought.

 The PUBLIC stigmatized PUBLIC request for forgiveness.
-I believe that each of us has had (and still will have!) situations in our lives where we are truly guilty and grossly mistaken.
-Done an irrevocable action, which, like a huge stinky dunghill is standing in the middle of the room and waiting for you to start.
+I believe that each of us has had (and will have) situations in our lives where we are truly guilty and grossly mistaken.
+Done an irrevocable action, which, like a stinky Dunghill, stands in the middle of the room and waits for you to start.
 How to wipe.

-The fact is that we all sometimes make mistakes, so one of the most important life lessons is the ability to ask for forgiveness and to forgive ourselves.
-And it doesn't even matter if you're turning a new page in your life or gluing an existing one together.
+The fact is, we all sometimes make mistakes, so one of the most important life lessons is the ability to ask for forgiveness and to forgive ourselves.
+And it doesn't matter if you're turning a new page in your life or gluing an existing one together.

-I also remembered my own mistakes, for which I still pay, unable to fall asleep in the dark evenings and thinking on the paths "as if I were".
-And hurting my closest ones, what I cannot forgive myself, while at the same time bowing my head in respect and silent admiration to those hearts that do not hold me in the webs of evil, but have long given me the freedom to live on.
+I also remembered my own mistakes for which I still pay, unable to fall asleep in the dark evenings and thinking about the paths I could have taken.
+And hurting my closest ones, what I cannot forgive myself, while, at the same time, bowing my head in respect and silent admiration to those hearts that do not hold me in the webs of evil but have long given me the freedom to live on.

-And how much more about us tells not the falls, but the ability to stand up afterward?
+And how much more tell about us, not the falls but the ability to stand up afterwards?

-Sometimes we like to linger in both our own and others' suffering, instead of looking at everything we see/hear/feel one more time.
-On the other hand.
+Sometimes we like to linger in both our own and others' suffering instead of looking at everything we see/hear/feel one more time.

 p.s.
 "Only a broken heart can truly love," said a wise man who has been quoted (but heard?) by many.